housepower/clickhouse_sinker/README.md

 ### By binary files (recommended)

-Download the binary files from [release](https://github.com/housepower/clickhouse_sinker/releases), choose the executable binary file according to your env, modify the `conf` files, then run `./clickhouse_sinker --local-cfg-dir conf`
+Download the binary files from [release](https://github.com/housepower/clickhouse_sinker/releases), choose the executable binary file according to your env, modify the `conf` files, then run `./clickhouse_sinker --local-cfg-dir conf`.
+If you prefer a single config file, you can merge the `conf` files into one, and pass its path to `--local-cfg-file`.

 ### By container image